sourcegraph/handbook/content/engineering/developer-insights/extensibility/index.md

 1. If the author would like any of the requested reviewers to merge the PR after approval they add the label `merge-on-any-approve`
 1. If the author would like their PR to be merged once all of the requested reviewers have approved it they add the label `merge-on-all-approve`

+#### Cross-functional reviews

+Engineers will often need reviews from teammates from other functions.
+For example, a pull request can benefit from visual review from a designer.
+In such cases, the author should be sure to request the PR review as well as tag the requested cross-functional reviewer(s) in their PR description, along with what exactly they need reviewed and when they need it to be reviewed by (e.g. "@Joelkw can you review the banner copy by the end of the week?").
+See our [general guidelines on seeking feedback](https://about.sourcegraph.com/handbook/communication/seeking-and-giving-feedback#seeking-feedback).

 ### Feature freeze